SNWCreations/Citizens2Legacy/README.md

 # Citizens2Legacy

-This project brings back the support of
- Minecraft 1.20.1 for Citizens 2.
+This project brings back the support of older Minecraft versions for Citizens 2.

+This branch is for Minecraft 1.20.1.

 Developed for [The SRS Project](https://github.com/TheSRSProject) because our tech stack is based on Minecraft 1.20.1.

-I also made a backport for Minecraft 1.20.4, see it at `ver/1.20.4` branch, but I am still mainly focused on 1.20.1 so updates of it will slower than this main branch.
+I also made a backport for other old patch versions, see them in their own branch (for example 1.20.4 version is at `ver/1.20.4` branch), but I am still mainly focused on 1.20.1 so updates of it will slower than this main branch.

+This repository contains support for the following Minecraft versions:
+* 1.20.1
+* 1.18.2
+* 1.20.4

 This is based on (my fork of) [GitPatcher](https://github.com/zml2008/gitpatcher),